Iris-Black/Iris-Black.github.io/_posts/2021-12-09-Mini-Essay-Reflection.md

 to follow)
 Many responses used topic sentences
-Topic sentences should connect to the overall thesis statement and provide an argument
+Topic sentences should connect to the overall thesis statement and provide an argument Majority of the responses crammed lots of information into one PEEL paragraph, which often weaken arguments, and even caused a loss in focus - this can be attributed to students having too much time to complete the task

 ### Criterion D
 Run-on and fragmented sentences indicate students need to reread their work, and work